-- Require a minimum password length
+• Enforce password policy to require a minimum password length

 This is disabled until you select it.
 The default minimum length is 8 characters

-- Enable a built-in passphrase generator
+• Use a passphrase generator to enable a built-in passphrase generator

 The built-in passphrase generator combines words from a dictionary to suggest new passwords.
 The default number of words in a passphrase is 5, and you can choose any number between 1 and 8.